bryanmcnett/aabo/README.md

 };
 ```

-However, the hexagon has the nice property that it is made of two independent axis-aligned bounding triangles (minABC and maxABC), and unless two hexagons are nearly overlapping, a check of one hexagon’s minABC triangle vs the other’s maxABC triangle (or vice versa) is sufficient for initial trivial intersection rejection.
+However, the hexagon has the nice property that it is made of an up and down triangle, each of which can be used in isolation for a faster intersection check.
+And, when checking one hexagon against another for intersection, unless they are almost overlapping, one triangle test is sufficient to determine that the hexagons don't intersect.

-Therefore, If the minABC triangles are stored separately from the maxABC triangles (as above,) a bounding hexagon check is usually as cheap as a bounding triangle check, since the second triangle is rarely visited.
+Therefore, except in cases where hexagons almost overlap, a hexagon-hexagon check has the same cost as a triangle-triangle check.

 ```
 bool Intersects(Hexagons world, int index, Hexagon query)